The World’s Growing Melting Pot: Current Global Population Revealed!

 What are the factors that affect the world population?

-Several factors the world population, including birth rates, death rates, and migration.
+Several factors influence the world population, including birth rates, death rates, and migration.
 Birth rates refer to the number of live births per 1,000 people in a given population, while death rates indicate the number of deaths per 1,000 people.
 Migration plays a role in population changes as people move from one place to another, either within a country or across international borders.
-Other factors that can affect population include outbreaks, natural disasters, and government policies.
+Other factors that can affect population include disease outbreaks, natural , and government policies.

 Leave a Comment